 |Damage to structural timber||Wet rot and dry rot are major causes of wood decay.
 Dry rot is more destructive than wet rot and therfore more expansive to treat.|

 |Japanese knotweed||This invasive plant has long roots that can damage anything in its path.
 You’ll want to know the existing homeowners have a treatment plan in place.
 There are likely to be implications for getting a mortgage and insurance.
 See our guide|

 |Subsidence||This occurs when the supporting soil moves away from the foundations of a property, causing it to sink.
 It can also be caused by soil shrinking and expanding or from a water leak from a damaged drain.
 In many cases, it can be fixed.
 But it is harder to find insurance for a house that has suffered subsidence and it can be expensive.
 You’ll want to get a full structural survey.|

 |Rotten window frames||Window frames can be expensive, so find out if you can replace part of the frame, or whatever it is more cost effective to replace the whole thing.
 Get at least three quotes.|

 |Old wiring||A rewire is not a quick job and again can cost thousands and be disruptive and messy (think floor boards up, drilling into walls and re-plastering).
 Get a local qualified electrician to give you a quote.|

-When it comes to how big a discount you can get, there are no rules.
-It depends on how much the seller wants to sell and comes down to negotiation.
-If you’re buying in a market where properties are in short supply, your seller is in a better position, so they could refuse to give you any discount.
+But when it comes to how big a discount you can get, there are no rules.
+It depends on how much the seller wants to sell, how much both parties are willing to compromise and comes down to negotiation.
+If you’re buying in a market where properties are in short supply, for example, your seller is in a better position and they could refuse to give you any discount.

 So in summary: